torvalds/linux/Documentation/driver-api/usb/dwc3.rst

 Required Information
 ---------------------

-DWC3 relies exclusively on Trace Events for debugging.
-Everything is exposed there, with some extra bits being exposed to DebugFS [#debugfs]_.
+DWC3 relies exclusively on Trace Events for deging.
+Everything is exposed there, with some extra bits being exposed to DeFS [#defs]_.

 In order to capture DWC3's Trace Events you should run the following commands **before** plugging the USB cable to a host machine: